Effective search marketing starts with keyword research. It is the essence and the single most valuable part of your SEO activities.

 - Search volume – The number searches for this term in the current month.

-- SEO difficulty – An estimate how difficult it would be to organically rank for this sort of keyword based on a number of factors, such as organic competition.
+- SEO difficulty – An estimate of how difficult it would be to organically rank for this sort of keyword based on a number of factors, such as organic competition.

 - Paid difficulty – Another estimate on how difficult it would be to outbid others in terms of paid Google ads.